Zucchini Pancetta Gratin

 I usually reserve veggie bakes for wintertime when it feels like you need something super thick and hearty to warm you from the insides.
 I was wondering if veggie bakes could ever make a seasonal crossover and I think I found the answer: zucchini.

-- 2 zucchinis
+- 3 zucchinis

 - 2 yellow squash

-- 1 tablespoons extra virgin olive oil
+- 3 tablespoons avocado oil

-- sea salt and pepper (about 1/8 teaspoon each)
+- salt and pepper

 - 1 cup Gruyere cheese, shredded